 Kilt Rock and Mealt Falls

-Very close to the previous point, a few kilometers away, we find Kilt Rock a very nice stop on your route through the Isle of Skye.
-You have to leave the car in the parking lot and walk to the viewpoint, making this trail you will kill two birds with one stone, because you can also enjoy the Mealt falls.
+You must leave the car in the parking lot and walk to the viewpoint.
+Making this trail, you will kill two birds with one stone because you can also enjoy the Mealt Falls.
 Fascinating place.

 Portree, the capital of the Isle of Skye

-Where to sleep in Skye
+Where to Sleep in Skye

-Booking.comWe didn’t do it because we were thinking of camping in the wild instead, but it rained a lot and we changed our minds.
-We started to tour the island with the intention of looking for a B&B at the last minute and they were all full, and those that weren’t were charging above 150 pounds.
+We started to tour the island to look for a B&B at the last minute, and they were all full, and those that weren’t were charging above 150 pounds.

-You can book on Booking.com, to have the accommodation that best suits your trip and budget.
+You can book on Booking.com to have the accommodation that best suits your trip and budget.

-Tips for your visit to the Isle of Skye
+Booking.comTips for Your Visit to The Isle of Skye

-Carry a map on paper and GPS
+Carry a map on paper and a GPS

-There are areas on the island that do not have very good coverage and if you go with your google maps you can end up lost anywhere.
-That is why it is advisable to buy a map of the island that can guide you the old-fashioned way, but the co-pilot has to have a good sense of orientation!
+That is why buying a map of the island is advisable to guide you the old-fashioned way, but the co-pilot has to have a good sense of orientation!

 Especially in summer, there are these little mosquitoes called midges.
-Although we were lucky and they didn’t bite us throughout our trip through Scotland, our recommendation for anyone who plans to visit these lands is that you carry anti-mosquitoes.
+Although we were lucky, they didn’t bite us throughout our trip through Scotland.

-Trekking and raincoating shoes
+Trekking Shoes and Raincoat

-Mountain boots are a must on a trip to the Isle of Skye or almost anywhere you visit Scotland!
+Mountain boots are a must on a trip to the Isle of Skye, or almost anywhere you visit Scotland!
 You can’t miss a raincoat, either, as it can rain at any moment of the day…

 Driving – rental car

-If you are driving you have to take into account, the roads.
+If you are driving, you have to take into account the roads.
 These are mostly single-lane and are two-way.
-But every few meters there are the so-called “passing places” that we have already talked about in other posts in Scotland.
+But every few meters, there are the so-called “passing places” that we have already talked about in other posts in Scotland.

-They’re intended to give way to the car passing-by, the one that usually gives way is the one that is closest to the passing place that you have on your left.
-That is, a car comes in front and a few meters from you, you have a space to your left, then it’s your turn to give way.
+They’re intended to give way to the car passing by; the one that usually gives way is the one closest to the passing place you have on your left.

-How to get to the Isle of Skye
+How to Get to the Isle of Skye

-As you know, we arrived at the Isle of Skye by driving the first stretch of the North Coast 500 and making a small detour, to visit Eilean Donan Castle and then the Isle of Skye which is about 15 kilometers, on the link you can see our route.
+As you know, we arrived at the Isle of Skye by driving the first stretch of the North Coast 500 and making a small detour to visit Eilean Donan Castle and then the Isle of Skye, which is about 15 kilometers; on the link, you can see our route.

 Crossing the Skye Bridge